-Barrier Stratogy Worker has seen other workers seriously Strategy Explain workplace rehabilitation process and • reinforce expectations of full recovery. injured and not return to work.
-Worker fear of job loss - avoids early Encourage early reporting of symptoms. reporting of symptoms.
+Strategy

+Explain workplace rehabilitation process and

+reinforce expectations of full recovery.

+Encourage early reporting of symptoms.

 Encourage workers to get treatment.
-Reassure worker that they can be provided with suitable duties.
-Workplace culture - fear of being perceived Encourage early reporting of symptoms, make as lazy or inadequate. it clear that early intervention and management of symptoms are a business priority.
-Workplace morale - poor relationships with Identify the issue.
-Discuss with relevant party supervisors, peers, work overload, language eg supervisor and explain the need for trust barriers, feeling of powerlessness to affect and partnership to help workplace decision making processes. rehabilitation strategies to succeed.
-Escalate to senior management if relevant.
-Worker pre-occupied with personal issues Discuss referral to counselling service either such as health, financial problems or family funded by insurer or suggest an appropriate issues. community service.
-The worker may have been referred for Explain the claim process to the injured worker multiple medical appointments and tests by ie the insurer will be sending them for medical his doctor and the insurer as part of the appointments and tests to help them compensation process and this may cause determine liability - not for diagnosis and confusion and anxiety. treatment as this is the treating doctor's role.
-Loss of contact with workplace leading to Make early contact and maintain as frequently poor communication and as appropriate for a particular case. misunderstandings.
-Lack of understanding of the medical and Provide information and reassurance. insurance systems in workers' compensation.
-Unresolved emotional issues eg anger, guilt, Reassure the worker they are not being low self esteem, change of role from blamed for their injury.
-You may need to provider to dependant. discuss referral to counselling services with the insurer or a community based service eg Lifeline, if the issues are complex.
-Competing agendas - eg employee has Point out that it is in the worker's best received advice not to participate in interests to attempt to return to work in line rehabilitation. with medical advice/restrictions.
-The Act also Tenasineación. imposes obligations on workers to reduce or mitigate their loss due to the injury.
-Medical examinations for assessment for Explain that these appointments are not for legal and insurance purposes can confuse treatment but are examinations for legal the worker. purposes to determine liability and assess any The Worker permanent impairment.
-Low language, literacy of injured worker Clarify regularly with injured worker in simple who doesn't understand the process and , , , , , , , , , , , , , , , , , , , , THIS GOESTI E GITACISTATIA THE PROCESS AND English asking them if they understand the
+Reassure

+worker that they can be provided with suitable

+duties.

+Encourage early reporting of symptoms, make it

+clear that early intervention and management of

+symptoms are a business priority.

+Identify the issue.
+Discuss with relevant party eg

+supervisor and explain the need for trust and

+partnership to help workplace rehabilitation

+strategies to succeed.
+Escalate to senior

+management if relevant.

+Discuss referral to counselling service either

+funded by insurer or suggest an appropriate

+community service.

+Explain the claim process to the injured worker ie

+the insurer will be sending them for medical

+appointments and tests to help them determine

+liability - not for diagnosis and treatment as this is

+the treating doctor's role.

+Make early contact and maintain as frequently as

+appropriate for a particular case.

+Provide information and reassurance.

+Reassure the worker they are not being blamed for

+their injury.
+You may need to discuss referral to

+counselling services with the insurer or a

+community-based service e.g. Lifeline, if the issues

+are complex.

+Point out that it is in the worker's best interests to

+attempt to return to work in line with medical

+advice/restrictions.
+The Act also imposes

+obligations on workers to reduce or mitigate their

+loss due to the injury.

+Explain that these appointments are not for

+treatment but are examinations for legal purposes

+to determine liability and assess any permanent

+impairment.

+Clarify regularly with injured worker in simple

+English asking them if they understand the

-Barrier Strategy interprets messages from treating process.
-Explain the return to work processes professionals, RRTWC, insurer differently to in easier language or flow chart.
-Liaise with intended case manager, doctors etc regularly.
+process.
+Explain the return-to-work processes in

+easier language or flow chart.
+Liaise with case

+manager, doctors etc regularly.